59 Pages Posted: 14 Dec 2014 Last revised: 27 Sep 2017

 We develop an asset pricing model with rich heterogeneity in asset demand across investors, designed to match institutional holdings.
-The equilibrium price vector is uniquely determined by market clearing across institutional investors and households.
-We relate the model to Euler equations, mean-variance portfolio choice, factor models, and cross-sectional regressions on characteristics.
+A portfolio-choice model implies a characteristics-based model of asset demand when returns have a factor structure and expected returns and factor loadings depend only on the assets' own characteristics.
 We propose an instrumental variables estimator for the asset demand system to address the endogeneity of institutional demand and asset prices.
-Using U.S. stock market data, we illustrate how our approach could be used to understand the role of institutions in asset market movements, volatility, and predictability.
+Using U.S. stock market data, we illustrate how the model could be used to understand the role of institutions in asset market movements, volatility, and predictability.

-Keywords: Asset pricing model, Differentiated product demand systems, Institutional investors, Liquidity, Portfolio choice
+Keywords: Asset pricing model, Institutional investors, Liquidity, Portfolio choice

 JEL Classification: G12, G23

 Koijen, Ralph S. J. and Yogo, Motohiro, An Equilibrium Model of Institutional Demand and Asset Prices (September 13, 2017).
 Available at SSRN: https://ssrn.com/abstract=2537559 or http://dx.doi.org/10.2139/ssrn.2537559